Tools for the era of experience

 The real-world impact of this approach is exemplified by a case from Veris AI: an agent trained with RL to automate the complex, hours-long process of supplier negotiations.
 By training on realistic simulations of Slack and email conversations—complete with sensitive data—the agent learns optimal tone, questions to ask, and search strategies, dramatically outperforming prompt chaining or one-shot LLM attempts.

-3. Distribution moats - Own the interface
+3. Own the Interface

-Think Figma for the Era of Experience.
-Figma didn’t invent vector graphics or collaboration.
-But they owned the interface where designers actually work.
-Now imagine “Figma for AI Agents” - dashboards where product managers can spin up agents, define reward functions with visual tools, monitor long-running agent workflows, and intervene when needed.
+Think of a Figma for AI Agents.
+Figma didn’t invent vector graphics, but they owned the interface where designers work.
+We need dashboards where product managers can spin up agents, define reward functions with visual tools, and monitor long-running workflows.

 What to build:

-4. Synthetic Worlds (the AlphaGo for X)
+4. Build Synthetic Worlds

 More synthetic world opportunities: